v60x/antidist/README.md

 # antidist

->a ban system that syncs with any players you ban with HD Admin or any of the free model admins on ROBLOX.
+>a ban system that syncs with any players you ban with HD Admin or any admin system on ROBLOX.